yuriao/explorer/README.md

 # explorer
 A java-based Game.\
 Move the character by right click to gather enough points before die.\
-And...currently you need to compile the .java yourself
+Compiled .JAR in package.
+You need a java environment to run it